 Why You Need to Publish Your Notebook

 Note taking seems to be having one of its many turns as an internet topic.
 The world of analog journalling is flourishing, propelled by (mostly) Japanese stationary brands like Midori with its Traveler’s Notebook and the Hobonichi Techo, but some stalwart European and British brands like Rhodia and even Filofax.
 On the digital side there’s a new crop of back linking network note taking apps that join the still relevant categories of GTD task managers, plain text approaches, Wikis and Hypertext (like my favorite, Eastgate’s Tinderbox), and integrated note systems from Evernote to Ulysses to Markdown editors to the latest like Craft.
 And then there’s the handwriting on iPad apps like Notability and Good Notes.
-I almost forgot the emerging ePaper device category, which has tempted me a few times1.
+I almost forgot the emerging ePaper device category, which has tempted me a few times ((But I know that fountain pen and paper just works for me better than stylus on iPad and probably one of these cool, single purpose devices)).

 I ask myself, “With all this note taking, where’s the shared content being shared?”